 You’re going to want to make sure that customers are coming to your page from all three main sources of income, though you may want to prioritize certain sources if it will help your conversion rate.

 Here we can see the referral traffic for this website.

 You can increase your conversions via social media if you encourage new people who sign up to share their experience on your, or their, social media page.
 This will help drive traffic and can increase your incoming traffic from a source that may be lacking.

 Lead Generation Costs

-In a nutshell, this analytic figure helps you identify how much it costs to convert a visitor who lands on your website.
+In a nutshell, this figure helps you identify how much it costs to convert a visitor who lands on your website.

-When you're looking at your lead generation costs you should consider whether or not you’re breaking even, or have a tiny margin for profit.
-If so, it may be time to look at other ways to increase the value of your customers versus the cost to obtain them.
+If you're spending more than your leads are bringing in, or if the margin is tight, it's time to look at other ways to increase the value of your existing customers versus the cost to obtain them.

-Building a new audience that wants to stick around can be a challenge, but if you’re willing to take the time and look at your data, you’ll find that you can bring in a strong customer base with a thirst for knowledge.
+Building a new audience that wants to stick around can be a challenge.
+But if you’re willing to take the time and look at your data, you’ll find you can bring in a strong customer base with a thirst for knowledge.

 As your website grows, you’ll start to notice trends and patterns in your Google Analytics profile.
 With this info you can make data-based decisions about making your new and existing customers more profitable.